Compass/compass/doc-src/README.markdown

 If you're reading this, you might be thinking about helping to improve the Compass documentation by editing existing documentation or by adding new documentation.

-There are three main kinds of documentation:
+There are two main kinds of documentation:

+* Tutorials → Describe **how** to use Compass.
 * Reference → Details about **what** Compass has.
-* Tutorials → Describe **how** to use Compass.

 It's possible and encouraged for related tutorials and reference documentation to link to each other.